nu5d10c/G2FUZZ/docs/env_variables.md

 * `AFL_FRIDA_INST_JIT` - Enable the instrumentation of Just-In-Time compiled
   code.
 Code is considered to be JIT if the executable segment is not backed by a file.
+* `AFL_FRIDA_INST_NO_DYNAMIC_LOAD` - Don't instrument the code loaded late at runtime.
+Strictly limits instrumentation to what has been included.
 * `AFL_FRIDA_INST_NO_OPTIMIZE` - Don't use optimized inline assembly coverage
   instrumentation (the default where available).
 Required to use `AFL_FRIDA_INST_TRACE`.